Tanweth/Poll-Box/README.md

 * If you'd prefer to specify a specific poll to display, you can enter its pid in the second dialog box under Settings.
 You can find the pid in the "Show Results" URL for the poll (polls.php?action=showresults&pid=<pid>).

-Known Issues

-When you cast your vote from the sidebox, it automatically redirects to the thread where the poll is.
-Some may prefer that it redirect back to the page where the vote was cast.
-As far as I know, the only way to implement this is to modify the poll.php core file and change the redirect behavior.
-If there is demand for it, I may provide an option to edit the core file and change the redirect behavior.

 Troubleshooting & Customization

 * If you are experiencing issues with the ASB edition, make sure you have the latest version of ASB (2.0.5 at the time of this readme).